ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Please refer to my blog below for Two-way communication between the iOS Webview App with WKWebView and the React App</blockquote>

 <h3>5.
-Test Automation for Desktop Hybrid Applications: CEF vs WebView2 - <a href="https://medium.com/@marwan.alabassiry/test-automation-for-desktop-hybrid-applications-cef-vs-webview2-0360512854e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Exchange with WebViews in React Native: A Practical Guide - <a href="https://medium.com/stackademic/data-exchange-with-webviews-in-react-native-a-practical-guide-3658d79421c1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marwan Alabassiry`**
+✍️ **posted by `Varadaraj Acharya`**

-<blockquote>In today’s fast-paced digital world, hybrid desktop applications — blending the power of native desktop apps with the versatility of web…</blockquote>
+<blockquote>In this tutorial, you’ll learn how to seamlessly integrate webviews into your React Native applications.
+We’ll explore techniques for…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Claude’s new 3.5 Sonnet outperformed OpenAI’s O1-mini.
-I’m shocked. - <a href="https://medium.com/@austin-starks/claudes-new-3-5-sonnet-outperformed-openai-s-o1-mini-i-m-shocked-58c9ee1993ea" target="_blank" rel="noopener noreferrer">link</a></h3>
+Time Series — From Analyzing the Past to Predicting the Future - <a href="https://medium.com/towards-data-science/time-series-from-analyzing-the-past-to-predicting-the-future-249ab99ec52d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Austin Starks`**
+✍️ **posted by `Farzad Nobar`**

-<blockquote>A side-by-side comparison of Claude’s updated 3.5 Sonnet model</blockquote>
+<blockquote>How to learn from the past with time series.</blockquote>

 <h3>2.
-We Have Finally Found A Solution To An Extremely Energy Efficient AI - <a href="https://medium.com/gitconnected/we-have-finally-found-a-solution-to-an-extremely-energy-efficient-ai-73ed2537e53f" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Be a Software Developer I Want to Work With - <a href="https://medium.com/code-like-a-girl/how-to-be-a-software-developer-i-want-to-work-with-7cdf2fa6bf43" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr. Ashish Bamania`**
+✍️ **posted by `Victoria Corindi 🌻`**

-<blockquote>A deep dive into the L-Mul/ Linear complexity multiplication algorithm that makes our existing AI models faster and super energy-efficient</blockquote>
+<blockquote>Key qualities I look for to drive success in high-impact projects</blockquote>

 <h3>3.
 5 Linux Command Tricks That Will Change Your Life as a Programmer - <a href="https://medium.com/gitconnected/5-linux-command-tricks-that-will-change-your-life-as-a-programmer-825a4524218a" target="_blank" rel="noopener noreferrer">link</a></h3>